Bow Wow Wow

 Bow Wow Wow are an English new wave band, created by manager Malcolm McLaren in 1980.
-McLaren recruited members of Adam and the Ants to form the band behind 13-year-old Annabella Lwin on vocals.
-They released their debut EP Your Cassette Pet in 1980, and had their first UK top 10 hit with "Go Wild in the Country" in 1982.
+McLaren recruited members of Adam and the Ants to form the band with then 13-year-old Annabella Lwin on lead vocals.
+They released their debut EP Your Cassette Pet in 1980 and had their first UK top 10 hit with "Go Wild in the Country" in 1982.
 The band's music was characterized by a danceable new wave sound that drew on a Burundi beat provided by Dave Barbarossa on drums, as well as the subversive, suggestive, and sometimes exuberant lyrics sung and chanted by their teenage lead vocalist.

 Formation

 In 1980, former Sex Pistols manager McLaren persuaded David Barbarossa (also known as Dave Barbe), guitarist Matthew Ashman and bassist Leigh Gorman to leave Adam Ant and form a new group under McLaren's management.
 The band embarked on a six-month audition process for a lead singer.
-Talent scout Dave Fishel heard 13-year-old Lwin singing along to the radio at a West Hampstead dry cleaners where she worked, and Fishel persuaded McLaren to audition her.
+Talent scout Dave Fishel heard 13-year-old Lwin singing along to the radio at a West Hampstead dry cleaner where she worked, and Fishel persuaded McLaren to audition her.
 Shortly after Lwin joined the group, McLaren added a second lead singer, George Alan O'Dowd, dubbed "Lieutenant Lush" (in an early version of "Mile High Club", Annabella refers to herself as "Captain Lush").
-His stay was short-lived, however.
-O'Dowd soon formed a new band called Culture Club and went on to superstardom under the name "Boy George".
+His stay was short-lived, however; O'Dowd soon formed a new band called Culture Club and went on to stardom under the name "Boy George".